Cyril Pahinui: Early career

 Pahinui began to play the ukulele at the age of 7 and learned how to play guitar from watching his father play with other Hawaiian musicians such as Leland Isaacs Sr. and Sonny Chillingworth.
 He joined his father's band in the early 1970s, and performed on his father's early recordings for Warner Bros.
 Records.
 Cyril and his older brother Bla started a rock band, after which, Cyril Pahinui joined Sam and the Samlins, and continued to sit in with his father at shows.
 In 1968, Pahinui made his first record with The Sunday Manoa, a loose association of like-minded young people intent on helping perpetuate the classic Hawaiian sound.
 At the age of 19, his musical career was interrupted when he was drafted to Vietnam, where he served as a sergeant and section chief in the 101st Airborne Division Artillery for two years.

 In 1975, Pahinui formed The Sandwich Isle Band, one of the first young bands to feature steel guitar and revive the jazz-inflected songs of the 1920s and 1930s.
 In 1979 he joined the Peter Moon Band, which also included his brother Martin.
 Throughout the 1980s, he continued to expand his musical horizons, especially in the C major tuning he inherited from Atta Isaacs.

 Death

 Pahinui had been hospitalized since February 2016 for pneumonia and a collapsed lung.
 He died on November 17, 2018, at The Queen's Medical Center in Honolulu at the age of 68.
-He was survived by his wife Chelle, two daughters, two brothers, two sisters, and 19 grandchildren.
+He was survived by his wife Chelle, five daughters, two brothers, two sisters, and 19 grandchildren.